Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: Methods

-For this example (see Figure \ref{fig1}), \textit{MulSupCon} successfully discriminates $R3$ and $R4$ from $R2$ and $R5$; however, it fails to establish a distinction between $R2$ and $R5$.
-This limitation arises primarily because \textit{MulSupCon} exclusively considers the overlapping regions (\textit{Similarity} \footnote{The definition of \textit{Similarity} is introduced in Section \ref{sec:sim-dissim-loss}}) between anchor $i$ and sample $p$ (i.e., The intersection of sets $\mathcal{S}$ and $\mathcal{T}$), while disregarding the complementary non-intersecting domains (\textit{Dissimilarity} \footnote{The definition of \textit{Dissimilarity} is introduced in Section \ref{sec:sim-dissim-loss}}).
-That is to say, the similarity between positive samples and anchors is considers, but not yet dissimilarity, which is one of critical information for representation learning in MSCL.
+For this example (see Figure \ref{figure-relation}), MulSupCon successfully discriminates $R_3$ and $R_4$ from $R_2$ and $R_5$; however, it fails to establish a distinction between $R_2$ and $R_5$.
+This limitation arises primarily because MulSupCon exclusively considers the overlapping regions (\textit{Similarity} \footnote{The definition of \textit{Similarity} is introduced in Section \ref{sec:sim-dissim-loss}}) between anchor $i$ and sample $p$ (i.e., the intersection of sets $\mathcal{S}$ and $\mathcal{T}$), while disregarding the complementary non-intersecting domains (\textit{Dissimilarity} \footnote{The definition of \textit{Dissimilarity} is introduced in Section \ref{sec:sim-dissim-loss}}).
+That is to say, the similarity between positive samples and anchors is considered, yet dissimilarity is not, although it provides critical information for representation learning in MSCL.

-Leveraging the proposed multi-label relations, our theoretical analysis systematically elucidates the limitations of existing methods and establishes a rigorous foundation for investigating the profound exploration of concepts of similarity and dissimilarity, and the design of contrastive loss function.
+Leveraging the proposed multi-label relations, our theoretical analysis systematically elucidates the limitations of existing methods and establishes a rigorous foundation for investigating the profound exploration of concepts of similarity and dissimilarity, and the design of a contrastive loss function.